execas/execas.github.io/_posts/2018-12-20-sql-injection.md

 > `_$GET` is an associative array containing variables passed via URL parameters ("`.php?v1=1&v2=2`").

-Nothing is done unless `id` is a number, and `id` is inserted into the query string using `bindParam()` with data type `int`.
-The SQL query itself uses `LIMIT 1`, and output is only displayed if 1 row was returned for the SQL query.
+If`id` is a not a number, nothing is done.
+If it is, then `id` is inserted into the query string using `bindParam()` with data type `int`.
+The SQL query specifies `LIMIT 1`, and output is only displayed if exactly one row was returned for the SQL query.